chango/inferno/doc/counting.rst

 The canonical map/reduce example: count the occurrences of words in a document.
-In this case, we'll count the occurrences of last names in a data file containing a bunch of lines of json.
+In this case, we'll count the occurrences of last names in a data file containing lines of json.

 Input
 -----